ankidroid/Anki-Android/Development-Guide.md

 Compile and run the code as usual.
 Note that third party apps will probably not be able to use these alternate builds with the API.

+## Issues to get started with
+If you are a new developer looking to contribute something to AnkiDroid, but you don't know what work to get started with, please take a look and see if there's anything that you'd like to work on in the issue tracker.
+In particular, [issues with the label "HelpWanted"](https://github.com/ankidroid/Anki-Android/labels/HelpWanted) are tasks that have been specially highlighted as work that we'd really like to have done, but don't have time to do ourselves.

+If it's unclear exactly what needs to be done, or how to do it, please don't hesitate to ask for clarification or help!

 ## Submit improvements

 Once you have improved the code, commit it and send a pull request to [AnkiDroid Github Repository](https://github.com/ankidroid/Anki-Android).
 It will then be accepted after the code has been reviewed, and the enhanced application will be available on the Android Market on the next release.
 See [the branching model section](https://github.com/ankidroid/Anki-Android/wiki/Release-procedure#development-lifecycle) if you are unsure which branch to push to.